HTW-MMP/heinz/README.md

 **background-video**

-The other one is a display filling **background-video**.
+The third one is a display filling **background-video**.
 Autoplay, loop and muted inclued by default through URL attributes.
 There's an over-video container that darkens video and adds a grid where you can put textoverlay.
 You can remove it by delete class `over-video grid` and its content.
 Enter the soucre into `src=""`.
 You can add links from the web or use local stored videos.
 Responsive video needs video-wrap and video, because paddinghack does not like to be used in grid.